Lean Body Mass Calculator

 LBM = (0.29569 × weight [kg]) + (0.41813 × height [cm]) − 43.2933

 Lean body mass is an important health marker.
-Having a body composition with a higher percentage of lean body mass and a lower body fat percentage decreases the risk of chronic health conditions, such as cardiovascular disease.
+Having a body composition with a higher percentage of lean body mass decreases the risk of chronic health conditions, such as cardiovascular disease.

 Understanding your body composition is oftentimes more important than just monitoring your overall body weight.
-For example, gaining muscle mass may make your overall weight increase, however this is healthy weight compared to if you gained body fat.
+For example, gaining muscle mass may make your overall weight increase, however gaining weight from muscle is healthier compared to if you gained body fat.

 These lean body mass formulas can help you estimate your current lean body mass and monitor it over time.